tequeter/dryspec/README.md

 2. High-level test cases, again from the point of view of the user.
 May use the Gherkin structure.

 Both combined must describe the expected behavior unambiguously, including the error conditions.

+The agent SHALL suggest consistent and semantically meaningful names for the files (no `docs/req-core.md`).

 ### Glossary